ogliko/patchseq-autorecon/README.md

 Matlab functions and scripts to generate volumetric labels from manual traces using a topology preserving fast marching algorithm.
 Original github repo [here](https://github.com/rhngla/topo-preserve-fastmarching).

-**Neural network training**

-Automated multi-class segmentation of neuronal arbors.
+**Segmentation**

+Code for training a neuron network model to perform a multi-class segmentation of neuronal arbors is in the pytorch_segment section of this repository.
 Original github repo [here](https://github.com/jgornet/NeuroTorch).

+**Postprocessing**

+Code for postprocessing including relabeling to improve axon/dendrite node assignment of the initial reconstruction is in the postprocessing section of this repository.

 **Neuron reconstruction pipeline**